profsmith89/ctps/_sources/chap05.md

 [^fn8]: While we use a shim to simplify the interface to a library with more functionality than we need, shim libraries solve numerous software engineering problems.
 For example, you could use a shim library to keep an application running while the software libraries on which it depends are slowly upgraded.
 The shim translates between the new and old versions of an API.
 You can think of this as keeping a plane aloft while you sequentially upgrade each of its systems!

+[^fn9]: It's not always possible to know the maximum size of the messages that will be sent nor be able to allocate a buffer as large as your application's largest message size, assuming it is known.
+As you can imagine in these instances, you'd have to turn a simple receive call into a loop of receive calls.

-[^fn9]: There is no as-clause in the with-statement on line 19 because we previously created and named the object whose lifetime ends when the with-block is exited.
+[^fn10]: There is no as-clause in the with-statement on line 19 because we previously created and named the object whose lifetime ends when the with-block is exited.

-[^fn10]: If the server breaks the connection before the client, the connection won't be shut down properly and you'll have to wait for the operating system to timeout a bunch of networking resources.
+[^fn11]: If the server breaks the connection before the client, the connection won't be shut down properly and you'll have to wait for the operating system to timeout a bunch of networking resources.
 No big deal, but it is annoying when you can't immediately run your next test.

-[^fn11]: The nohup command is an infrequently used command that stands for "no hang up."
+[^fn12]: The nohup command is an infrequently used command that stands for "no hang up."
 Hang up is a term that Unix-like systems use to indicate that the user has logged out.
 At logout, all of a user's running programs are sent a hangup (HUP) signal, and typically programs end when they receive it.
 The nohup command says to ignore the HUP signal.
 The combination of nohup with a script launched in the background guarantees that the command won't block us from running other code cells.